-Serbia & Balkans: Modernization and capacity increase of existing HPPs, case studies in Balkans25.
-May 2015. / SEE Energy News
+Serbia & Balkans: Modernization and capacity increase of existing HPPs, case studies in Balkans, SEE Energy News

 Due to the many obstacles and issues which needs to be resolved before the construction of new hydro power plants, old ideas on modernization and capacity increase of existing HPPs come up the surface.
 Existing hydro power plants in the area of former Yugoslavia are relatively old as they are being explored in average around 45 years already.